Writing every day can be challenging, especially for those of us who have a busy schedule due to work or family commitments.

 You could, for example, create a journal and get into the habit of writing in it at night before bed or even filling in the previous day’s events when you wake up the next morning.

 It’s all about practising as much as you can.
-Practicing is what helps you to learn new skills and hone the ones you already have.
+Practising is what helps you to learn new skills and hone the ones you already have.
 It will definitely not, however, make you perfect, no matter what the old adage tells you.
 Perfect does not exist, especially when it comes to art and creativity, but it will absolutely make a better writer of you if you put in the time and effort.

 Thanks, as always for reading.
 I appreciate it.